With Delta variant spreading, WHO urges fully vaccinated people to wear masks but Virginia is sticking to CDC guidance

-The COVID-19 state of emergency in Virginia ends on Wednesday, placing back into effect a law banning face coverings as the World Health Organization is urging even fully vaccinated people to continue wearing masks.
+The COVID-19 state of emergency in Virginia ends Wednesday night, placing back into effect a law banning face coverings as the World Health Organization is urging even fully vaccinated people to continue wearing masks.

 Civil rights advocates have criticized the state’s reliance on informal statements from police officials that the felony charge will not be enforced on Virginians wearing masks for health reasons, noting how law enforcement has disparately affected Black residents.

-Adding to the concern: the people most vulnerable to the fast-moving Delta variant that has crept to more than 85 countries and prompted the WHO’s precautionary response after a case resurgence in highly vaccinated parts of the world are those who haven't received a COVID shot against the virus.
+Adding to the concern: the people most vulnerable to the fast-moving delta variant, which has crept to more than 85 countries and prompted the WHO’s precautionary response after a case resurgence in highly vaccinated parts of the world, are those who have not received a COVID shot against the virus.

 And Black Virginians are the least vaccinated in the state — a result of limited access to resources, medical care, internet and transportation needed to reach clinics.

-Even as more than half of Virginia's population is fully vaccinated, the highest inoculation rates are concentrated in wealthier localities.
-People in census tracts where more than 40% of residents are living in poverty were more than twice as likely to die from COVID in the past year, according to VDH data.
+Even as more than half of Virginia’s population is fully vaccinated, the highest inoculation rates are concentrated in wealthier localities.
+People in census tracts where more than 40% of residents are living in poverty were more than twice as likely to die from COVID-19 in the past year, according to Virginia Department of Health data.

 VDH spokesperson Logan Anderson acknowledged that areas with low vaccination rates are a concern “because that is where we are most likely to see ongoing transmission and/or outbreaks of COVID — especially this fall.”